SCDrifter/PhpEveApiClient/docs/Api/CorporationApi.md

 Get corporation medals

-Returns a corporation's medals  ---  This route is cached for up to 3600 seconds
+Returns a corporation's medals  ---  This route is cached for up to 3600 seconds  --- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#GET-/corporations/{corporation_id}/medals/)

 ### Example
 ```php